thehajime/asiabsdcon-1803/content.md

 ## Summary

+- i've talked about *Linux is great* (sorry)
+- but Linux or xxxBSD doesn't matter

+- re-composable operating system kernel

+Note:
 - Anykernel, a magic technology for resuability
 - Do not re-implement from scratch, but reuse a great code with the library